ZetCode

 .build();

-A new HttpRequest is built.
+A new HttpRequest is constructed.
 We specify the URI and the request method.
-(If we do not specify the request method, the default is GET.)
+(If the method is unspecified, GET is used by default.)

 HttpResponse<Void> response = client.send(request,